 Why is cashmere more expensive than other kinds of wool?

-“There are four main natural colors – beige, brown, white and grey, from the most common to the rarest – which we use unbleached in our organic collections, but it can dye it in over 1,400 different colors.
-Then, cashmere finally takes the form of finished garments – jumpers, coats, scarves, blankets and socks etc. Every detail undergoes quality control checks before products are shipped.
-But not all cashmere is equally quality: The texture, color and length of the fibers all effect manufacturing and pricing.
+“There are four main natural colors – beige, brown, white, and grey, from the most common to the rarest – which we use unbleached in our organic collections, but it can dye in over 1,400 different colors.
+Then, cashmere finally takes the form of finished garments – jumpers, coats, scarves, blankets, socks, etc. Every detail undergoes quality control checks before products are shipped.
+But not all cashmere is equally quality: The texture, color, and length of the fibers all affect manufacturing and pricing.
 Naturally, whiter cashmere fibers require less dye, diminishing the damage that coloring causes to its natural softness.
 Also, quality also depends on the region in which the wool is collected.